 Heather Gell Dalcroze Foundation

 This important support organization was established by the will of Heather Gell, who wished the proceeds of the sale of her house to benefit future generations of Dalcroze Eurhythmics teachers.
-The Board of Trustees distributes funds to assist Australians with travel and study both interstate and overseas.
-The Foundation also provides an honorarium to the Dalcroze Australia Director of Studies and supports publications.
+The Foundation, administered by a Board of Trustees, provides an honorarium to the Dalcroze Australia Director of Studies.

 Donations to the Foundation are tax deductible and are used to support the training and work of Australian Dalcroze teachers.
 To make a donation, or for Australian Dalcroze students wishing to apply for funding, contact Carol-ann Bentley: firstname.lastname@example.org P.O.
 Box 489, Turramurra, NSW 2074, Australia T: (02) 9489 4927 or via the contact form on this page.

 An annotated selection of Heather Gell’s lessons for young children (edited by Joan Pope) is available for sale from Dalcroze Australia.

 Heather Gell Dalcroze Foundation Trustees

 DR. Jane Southcott